TarunSingh2002/Youtube-Comments-Sentiment-Analysis/README.md

 ## Acknowledgments

-This project would not have been possible without the works of **J.K.
-Rowling** and her creation of the Harry Potter series.
-The text from the seven books serves as the foundation for the vector database used in this application.
-Special thanks to the entire **Harry Potter fandom** for keeping the magic alive and inspiring projects like this one.
+This project owes its success to the invaluable resources provided by Hugging Face Spaces for hosting the application, and Hugging Face Transformers for the pre-trained MobileBERT model.
+Special thanks to the creators of the DAIR AI Emotion Dataset for supplying the essential data used for emotion classification, and to the YouTube API for enabling seamless retrieval of real-time video comments, which made the emotional analysis possible.